top of page

 Become a Regenerative Practitioner

-Exclusive access to Regenerative Practitioner Training: Conference attendees will receive access to our comprehensive practitioner training programme at a significantly reduced rate.
-Full details coming soon.
+If you are interested in continuing the learning, you can segue into the CoLab's Regenerative Practitioner Course.
+Conference attendees will receive access to our comprehensive practitioner program at a significantly reduced rate.
+More details will be coming soon.

 If you are curious, creative and ready to lean in to regenerative practice, we are keen to get the right people together.
 So if you are interested in attending, have a contribution you'd like to make, or still have questions, please get in touch.